jordibc/wikiblame/readme.md

  Author: Quinton Feldberg <no email>
  Date: Mon Jan 23 14:21:35 2017 +0100
  1 file changed, 13 insertions(+), 13 deletions(-)

 [...]

+Directory with the history as a git repository: /tmp/tmpibe68vu1
+1. Open with emacs
+2. Open with git blame
+3. Open with gitg
+4. Exit (it will remove /tmp/tmpibe68vu1)
+> 2

+[...]